mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 ```
 _The migration will be applied automatically when the application is started and the `SeedData` class calls the `Migrate` method provided by Entity Framework Core._

-- Add to `AdminController` class `MarkShipped` method that will be receive a POST request that specifies the Id of an order, which is used to locate the corresponding `Order` object from the repository so that the `Shipped` property can be set to `true` and saved and  `Reset` method  that will be receive a POST request that specifies the `Id` of an order, which is used to locate the corresponding `Order` object from the repository so that the `Shipped` property can be set to `false` and saved
+- Add to `AdminController` class `MarkShipped` action method that will be receive a POST request that specifies the `Id` of an order, which is used to locate the corresponding `Order` object from the repository so that the `Shipped` property can be set to `true` and saved and  `Reset` action method  that will be receive a POST request that specifies the `Id` of an order, which is used to locate the corresponding `Order` object from the repository so that the `Shipped` property can be set to `false` and saved.

 ```
 using Microsoft.AspNetCore.Mvc;